Stocks end lower in choppy trading, on pace for weekly loss

-Stocks are modestly lower in choppy afternoon trading Wednesday as Wall Street closes the books on a rocky August that started off strong, but left the market deeper in the red.
+A choppy day of trading ended Wednesday with a broad slide for stocks as Wall Street closed the books on a rocky August that started off strong, but wound up leaving the market deeper in the red for the year.

-The S&P 500 was down 0.3% as of 3:22 p.m.
-Eastern, after wavering between small gains and losses.
-The benchmark index is coming off a three-day skid and is on pace to end the month with a 3.8% loss after surging 9.1% in July.
+The S&P 500 fell 0.8%, extending its losing streak to a fourth day.
+The benchmark index ended the month with a 4.2.% loss after surging 9.1% in July.

-Bond yields were mixed.
-The yield on the 10-year Treasury, which influences interest rates on mortgages and other consumer loans, rose to 3.14% from 3.11% late Tuesday.
+The latest pullback for stocks came as Treasury yields rose broadly.
+The yield on the 10-year Treasury, which influences interest rates on mortgages and other consumer loans, rose to 3.17% from 3.11% late Tuesday.

+Bond yields have been rising along with expectations for higher interest rates, which the Federal Reserve has been increasing in a bid to squash the highest inflation in decades.

+“You have the bond market now taking the Fed seriously,” said Willie Delwiche, investment strategist at All Star Charts.
+“And it’s not that stocks can’t overcome that, but so far they haven’t overcome that.”

 Stocks got off to a solid start in early August, continuing a July rally.
 Investors were encouraged to see that signs that inflation, while still high, was leveling off.
 That fueled optimism on Wall Street that the Federal Reserve might be able to ease back on raising interest rates, its main weapon in its fight to bring inflation down.
 Those gains followed a weak first half of the year where the S&P 500 dropped 20% from its most recent high and entered a bear market.